-The cleantech industry has faced setbacks in the US since President Donald Trump has repealed former President Barack Obama’s Clean Power Plan since taking office.
-In its place, Trump is creating the Affordable Clean Energy rule, which will allow the continued operation of many US coal mines.
+The cleantech industry has faced setbacks in the US since President Donald Trump took office.
+For example, Trump has repealed the Clean Power Plan; in its place, he is creating the Affordable Clean Energy rule, which will allow the continued operation of many US coal mines.

-And it doesn’t stop there: In 2017, Trump also withdrew the US from the Paris Climate Agreement.
-While it has not technically come into effect, the official withdrawal is scheduled for November 4, 2020 (exactly one day after the 2020 US presidential election).
+And it doesn’t stop there — in 2017, Trump withdrew the US from the Paris Climate Agreement.
+While that has not technically come into effect, the official withdrawal is scheduled for November 4, 2020 (exactly one day after the upcoming US presidential election).

-Clean Energy Canada notes in a report that the clean energy sector has grown at a faster clip than the overall Canadian economy.
-The cleantech sector averaged growth of 4.8 percent between 2010 and 2017, compared to a 3.6 percent pace annually for the broader economy.
+Looking north, Clean Energy Canada notes that the clean energy sector has grown at a faster clip than the overall Canadian economy.
+The cleantech sector averaged yearly growth of 4.8 percent between 2010 and 2017, compared to a 3.6 percent pace annually for the broader economy.
 Annual investment in the clean energy sector grew from C$21 billion in 2010 to C$35.3 billion over that same time period.

-The Canadian government’s 2019 federal budget is also good news for Canada’s cleantech industry.
+The Canadian government’s 2019 federal budget was also good news for Canada’s cleantech industry.
 For example, it states that C$180 billion over 12 years is being invested in the cleantech sector.

-Since 2016, the federal government has invested C$9.6 billion into cleantech research and development, in addition to allocating C$1.5 billion towards reducing reliance on coal energy through investing in the Oceans Protection Plan.
+Since 2016, the North American country’s federal government has invested C$9.6 billion in cleantech research and development, in addition to allocating C$1.5 billion towards reducing reliance on coal energy through investing in the Oceans Protection Plan.

-Looking ahead over the next five years, the federal government is also committing C$143.4 million to food policy initiatives.
+Over the next few years, the Canadian government is also committing C$143.4 million to food policy initiatives.
 The Strategic Innovation Fund is specifically slated to receive an additional C$100 million in funding to support advancements in food-processing technologies.

 Cleantech investing: Future outlook

-Beyond 2019, the overall cleantech sector is expected to be worth as much as US$2.5 trillion by 2020.
-With regards to Canada, Canadian Business writes that the country is “ahead of the curve” with almost 800 firms.
-In addition to the 2019 federal budget, there’s plenty to be optimistic about in terms of the future of Canada’s cleantech industry.
+Beyond 2020, the global cleantech sector is expected to be worth as much as US$2.5 trillion by 2022.
+With regards to Canada, Canadian Business writes that the country is “ahead of the curve,” and there’s plenty to be optimistic about in terms of the future of its cleantech industry.

 Under a Trump presidency in the US, however, cleantech’s future might seem a little uncertain.
-That said, as mentioned above, the US cleantech industry isn’t showing any signs of slowing down.
+That said, the US cleantech industry isn’t showing any signs of slowing down.

-According to CleanTechnica, in the 50 states, there is high demand for employment in the solar energy sector, as indicated by data from the Bureau of Labour Statistics.
+According to CleanTechnica, in all 50 states there is high demand for employment in the solar energy sector, as indicated by data from the US Bureau of Labour Statistics.
 The wind power sector has also garnered employment demand in a number of states in 2019.

 All in all, these major investments in the cleantech sector illustrate the growing economic importance of this ethically oriented market.
 It will certainly be an interesting arena for investors to watch.